Table of Contents

 How Lucrative Is the Poultry Industry?

-Here is a brief, step-by-step explanation of how to begin raising chicken in Nigeria:
+Here is a brief, step-by-step explanation of how to begin raising chicken in Nigeria, you will find the PDF Comprehensive business plan just at the end of this heading:

 1. Get a Piece of Land